Guidance

 • about areas where improvement is needed

 • that the judgements are provisional and so may be subject to change as a result of quality assurance procedures or moderation.
-We expect leaders to share the inspection outcome and findings with whoever they deem appropriate.
-The outcome and findings should be shared with governors/trustees, irrespective of whether they attended the meeting, and irrespective of what other role they may hold (for example, a teacher governor).
+We expect leaders to share the inspection outcomes and findings with whoever they deem appropriate.
+The outcomes and findings should be shared with governors/trustees, irrespective of whether they attended the meeting, and irrespective of what other role they may hold (for example, a teacher governor).
 Leaders may also share inspection outcomes, in confidence, with others, not involved in the school, provided the information is not made public or shared with parents.
 This may include leaders’ colleagues, family members, medical advisers, and/or their wider support group

 • that, in addition to being able to raise concerns at any stage during the inspection, the school has an opportunity to raise any issues or concerns or to seek clarification about the inspection, and can contact Ofsted on the working day after the end of the inspection, if necessary